-Traffic calming and shared space features will be supported and required from new housing development where appropriate.
+Traffic calming and shared space features will be supported and required from new development where appropriate.

-7.4 Traffic speed, congestion and safety are all major concerns for residents.
+7.4 Traffic speed, congestion and safety are all major concerns for residents

-8 Enterprise and Employment
+8. Enterprise and Employment

-Objective Policy Index Support Bersted's shops and businesses and safeguard and EE1: Support business expansion develop the range of services available to residents to help meet their daily needs EE2: Retain existing employment land in employment use EE3: Encourage a diverse range of uses in the village by supporting new office, workshop and light industrial uses EE4: Retain primary retail frontages Ensure car parking in the Parish supports the viability of the shops, businesses and tourism EE5: Retain Car Parking Improve broadband links EE6: New development to provide high quality communications infrastructure
+Policy Objective Policy Index Support Bersted's shops and businesses and safeguard and develop EE1: Support business expansion the range of services available to residents to help meet their daily needs EE2: Retain existing employment land in employment use EE3: Encourage a diverse range of uses in the village by supporting new office, workshop and light industrial uses EE4: Retain primary retail frontages Ensure car parking in the village supports the viability of the shops, businesses and tourism EE5: Retain Car Parking Market the area as an attractive destination by developing publications and website information EE6: Support and promote recreation and tourism activities Improve broadband links EE7: New development to provide high quality communications infrastructure